Haber process: Ammonia production

+As diatomic nitrogen is bound together by a triple bond, it is relatively inert.
+To combat this, catalysts are used accelerate the scission of these bonds and unreacted gases are reprocessed.

-The gases (nitrogen and hydrogen) are passed over four beds of catalyst, with cooling between each pass to maintain a reasonable equilibrium constant.
-On each pass, only about 15% conversion occurs, but unreacted gases are recycled, and eventually conversion of 97% is achieved.
+The reactants are passed over four beds of catalyst, with cooling between each pass to maintain a reasonable equilibrium constant.
 Due to the nature of the (typically multi-promoted magnetite) catalyst used in the ammonia synthesis reaction, only low levels of oxygen-containing (especially CO, CO_{2} and H_{2}O) compounds can be tolerated in the hydrogen/nitrogen mixture.
 Relatively pure nitrogen can be obtained by air separation, but additional oxygen removal may be required.

-Because of relatively low single pass conversion rates (typically less than 20%), a large recycle stream is required.
-This can lead to the accumulation of inerts in the gas.
+On each pass, only about 15% conversion occurs, meaning that the ammonia must be extracted and the gases reprocessed for the reaction to proceed at an acceptable pace.
+Despite that, due to the recycling of leftover reactants, eventually conversion of 97% is achieved.
+This extensive recycling can lead to the accumulation of inerts in the gases.

-Nitrogen gas (N_{2}) is unreactive because the atoms are held together by triple bonds.
-The Haber process relies on catalysts that accelerate the scission of these bonds.

 Two opposing considerations are relevant: the equilibrium position and the reaction rate.
 At room temperature, the equilibrium is in favor of ammonia, but the reaction does not proceed at a detectable rate due to its high activation energy.
 Because the reaction is exothermic, the equilibrium constant decreases with increasing temperature following Le Châtelier's principle.
 It becomes unity at around 150–200 °C.